KomodoPlatform/developer-docs/docs/basic-docs/installations/creating-asset-chains.md

 ## Part II: Connecting the Second Node

-On the second node you issue the same command, with a key differences.
-You will use the first node's IP address.
+On the second node you issue the same command, but witha key difference.
+This time, use the first node's IP address.

 ```bash
 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 -addnode=<IP address of the first node> &